DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

-\textbf{Attitude Update Weighting} When neighbors are treated equally during attitudes (i.e., without inequality consideration), $DynamiX$ shows notable performance deterioration across all evaluation metrics.
-This result confirms the critical role of the inequality-oriented behavior decision-making module in accurately modeling attitude evolution and unequal interactions.
+\textbf{Unequal Interactions in ABMs:} To evaluate the effectiveness of unequal interactions, we substitute our DRO-ABM with traditional ABMs, where selected neighbors are treated equally in terms of attitude updates.
+As shown in Table \ref{ablation2}, $DynamiX$ exhibits a notable performance deterioration across all evaluation metrics.
+This result confirms the emergence of unequal interactions and highlights the critical role of DRO-ABM in accurately modeling attitude evolution.

-\textbf{Link Prediction Evaluation} Substituting dynamic links prediction engine (DLPE) with traditional links prediction methods \cite{DBLP:conf/cikm/Liben-NowellK03,DBLP:journals/socnet/AdamicA03,DBLP:journals/jasis/Liben-NowellK07,pan2016predicting} leads to notable performance deterioration, underscoring DLPE's essential role in accurately modeling the evolution of dynamic social relationships.
-Furthermore, to validate the effectiveness of DLPE to predict real-world relationships, we randomly perturb 30\% (perturbation rate) of the edges in the Congress dataset to detect missing and spurious links.
-As depicted in Figure \ref{Disturbance Rate}, the results confirm that $DynamiX$ consistently outperforms baseline methods across all metrics in missing links prediction task, demonstrating its robustness and superior capability in capturing complex characteristics of social relationships formation.
-This advantage is attributed to the integration of multiple factors such as attitude similarity, one-way link, and unequal relationship.
-The evaluation results for spurious links task are consistent with the above.
-More details and sensitivity analysis regarding the perturbation rate are detailed in Appendix \ref{perturbation rate}.